Out of work checklist – things to do if you lose your job

 Step 1 – Check out any payment protection insurance or short-term income protection policies you have that cover you for redundancy.
 Claim straight away – there’s usually a waiting period before any payout starts, but making the claim is essential to start the clock ticking.

-If you have insurance and your claim is refused, you may have been mis-sold the policy and could be eligible to claim compensation.
+If you have insurance and your claim is refused, you might have been mis-sold the policy and could be eligible to claim compensation.

 Step 2 – Claim any benefits that you might be entitled to, such as Jobseeker’s Allowance.
 If you’re entitled to benefits based on your income, you might also be able to get help with paying the interest on your mortgage through the government’s Support for Mortgage Interest which is paid directly to your lender.